 The Audit Committee of the Board of Directors is composed of three directors: Mr. Greenman, Mr. Haghighat and Ms. O'Brien.
 The chair of our Audit Committee is Mr. Greenman.
-The Audit Committee met six times during the fiscal year.
+The Audit Committee met four times during the fiscal year.
 The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at http://investors.aduro.com/phoenix.zhtml?c=242043&p=irol-govhighlights.

-The Board of Directors has determined that each member of the Audit Committee satisfies the applicable NASDAQ rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.
+The Board of Directors has determined that each member of the Audit Committee satisfies the applicable Nasdaq rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.

-In addition, the Board of Directors reviews the NASDAQ listing standards definition of independence for Audit Committee members on an annual basis and has determined that all members of the Company's Audit Committee satisfy the independence standards for audit committee members (as independence is currently defined in Rule 5605(c)(2)(A)(i) of the NASDAQ listing standards and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act")).
+In addition, the Board of Directors reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all members of the Company's Audit Committee satisfy the independence standards for audit committee members (as independence is currently defined in Rule 5605(c)(2)(A)(i) of the Nasdaq listing standards and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act")).

 The Board of Directors has also determined that Mr. Greenman qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
-The Board made a qualitative assessment of Mr. Greenman's level of knowledge and experience based on a number of factors, including the scope of his experience and nature of his employment in the corporate finance sector.
+The Board made a qualitative assessment of Mr. Greenman's level of knowledge and experience based on a number of factors, including the scope of his experience and nature of his experience as the chief executive officer of a public company.